 While the line of the kings of Judah continued from the descendants of David, the kings of Israel were repeatedly killed and replaced by those who rebelled against them.
 The reason could not be clearer!
 God said to Jereboam (through his wife): "You have done more evil than all who lived before you.
 You have made for yourself other gods, idols made of metal; you have provoked me to anger and thrust me behind your back" (14:9).
 What an insult to God!
 God had said that He is a "jealous God" and we need to understand that the worship of anything else provokes God to anger.
 The only difference between then and now is that God is withholding His awesome anger and wrath for the coming "day of the Lord."
 But rest assured, His judgment will come!

-I Kings 18 would tell us otherwise!
-There can only be ONE true God and He IS the God of Abraham, Isaac and Jacob.
-There is no other God!
-Elijah challenged the prophets of Baal ... all 450 of them, plus the 400 prophets of the Asherah ... the other false gods.
+During the reign of wicked King Ahab, the prophet Elijah challenged the prophets of Baal ... all 450 of them, plus the 400 prophets of the Asherah ... the other false gods.
 Quite the odds: 850 to 1!
 But who really had the advantage?
-Someone has said that "You and God are a majority!"
+Someone has said, "You and God are a majority!"
 So Elijah went before the people and said, "How long will you waver between two opinions?
 If the LORD is God, follow Him, but if Baal is God follow him" (18:21).
 Then they set up the altars and the wood and Elijah said, "The god who answers by fire - HE is God!"
 (18:24).